the1moc/ShotsFired/README.md

 Game inspired by Tanks

-Clone it
+# Clone it
-Open the solution up in VS (it should automatically restore all nuget packages) Run in chrome, and should redirect
+# Open the solution up in VS (it should automatically restore all nuget packages)
+# Run in chrome, and should redirect

+## Client contains all client .js files, and the main html page is within view